 10. Leads to a Clean Kitchen

-You want to make tasty food which won’t put people in any medical danger, therefore you’re going to naturally keep your preparation areas clean and tidy.
+You want to make tasty food which won't put people in any medical danger.
+Therefore, you're naturally going to keep your preparation areas clean and tidy.
 Without even realising, this will lead to you cleaning your kitchen on a daily basis.

 Your worktops will be wiped down and cleared away, as will your table, and your plates and cutlery will be washed and stored away ready for the next cooking session.

 Personal Alarm Information